GreatWizard/coverage-diff-action/README.md

 ### What about external pull requests

-This action actually fails for external pull requests.
+Currently this action fails for external pull requests.
 The problem is described [here](https://github.blog/changelog/2021-02-19-github-actions-workflows-triggered-by-dependabot-prs-will-run-with-read-only-permissions/) and [here](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/).